SarthakYadav/GISE-51-pytorch/README.md

 ```
 python eval_all_mixtures.py --lbl_map meta/lbl_map.json --lmdb_path mixtures_lmdb/eval.lmdb --exp_dir <EXPERIMENT_DIR>/r<RUN_INDEX> --results_csv <EXPERIMENT_DIR>/r<RUN_INDEX>/results.csv
 ```
 This will write evaluation metrics for <RUN_INDEX> in `results.csv`.
-One can then average results across runs. `lbl_map.json` contains a json serialized dictionary that maps dataset labels to corresponding integer indices.
+One can then average results across runs.

 The pretrained models for this experiment are not provided, as there would be too many checkpoints.